philmtd/css-fx-layout/README.md

 Using the data attributes is the easiest way to use this library:

 * `data-layout`, `data-layout-align` HTML attributes to be used to control the flexbox container
-* `data-layout-gap` attribute to add margin between the elements in a flex container
+* `data-layout-gap` attribute to add gaps between the elements in a flex container
 * `data-hide-` and `data-show-` attributes which can be used to show/hide elements depending on the screen size
 * `data-fx-flex` and `data-fx-flex-grow`